Acemik

 Overdose.

-Symptoms: nausea, vomiting, abdominal pain, orthostatic hypotension, arterial hypotension, dizziness, headache, convulsions or increased manifestations of other adverse reactions, including the risk of thrombosis.
+Symptoms: nausea, vomiting, orthostatic hypotension, arterial hypotension, dizziness, headache, convulsions.
+There is a risk of thrombosis in predisposed individuals.

-Treatment: cause vomiting, gastric lavage, take activated charcoal.
-It is necessary to consume a large amount of fluid to promote renal excretion.
-Symptomatic treatment is used and, if necessary, anticoagulant therapy.
+Treatment: initiate vomiting, stomach lavage, charcoal therapy.
+Maintain a high fluid intake to promote renal excretion.
+Symptomatic treatment and, if necessary, anticoagulant therapy should be used.

 Adverse reactions.